 Christmas in the Village is an annual community outreach event in the 24th and Lake Historic District.
 Mount Moriah has been an integral partner since at least 2013, providing a display of live animals from the Nativity and more.

-Since moving there in 1924, the building has changed in many ways.
+Since moving there, the building has changed in many ways.
 In 1925, a fire forced the congregation to rebuild extensively.
 A new sanctuary was added above the original structure in 1956, and in 1962 church offices and classrooms were added in an annex to the building.
 In May 1983, the church announced plans to build a new facility at North 72nd and Redick Avenue.
 Holding at least two services on the site, apparently the plan never came to fruition.
 The sanctuary was renovated in 2012, and the Fellowship Hall was renovated two years later in 2014.
 There was also a new accessible entrance added to the building that year.

 Recently the church opened the Moriah Heritage Center.
 Through visual ecumenical history and displays, the center presents the history of African American churches in North Omaha and provides a venue for the presentation of arts, music and culture.